by Chris Woodford. Last updated: May 3, 2015.

 We take for it granted that we can fly from one side of the world to the other in a matter of hours, but a century ago this amazing ability to race through the air had only just been discovered.
 What would the Wright brothers—the pioneers of powered flight—make of an age in which something like 100,000 planes take to the sky each day in the United States alone?
 They'd be amazed, of course, and delighted too.
 Thanks to their successful experiments with powered flight, the airplane is rightfully recognized as one of the greatest inventions of all time.
 Let's take a closer look at how it works!

 Photo: You need big wings to lift a big plane like this US Air Force C-17 Globemaster.
 The wings are 51.75m (169ft) wide—that's just slightly less than the plane's body length of 53m (174ft).
+The maximum takeoff weight is 265,352kg (585,000lb), about as much as 40 adult elephants!
 Photo by Jeremy Lock courtesy of US Air Force.

 How do planes fly?